futtetennista/futtetennista.github.io/posts/algorithms-and-data-structures/2017-12-08-functional-graphs.markdown

 ### Functional graph algorithms

-Having our inductive definitions of graphs, it's time to show how that can be leveraged to write graph algorithms that are elegant and composable.
+Having our inductive definitions of graphs, it's time to show how that can be leveraged to write clear, recursive graph algorithms.
-We'll have a look at three fundamental graph algorithms, in the paper you can find more of
-them: depth-first search (or DFS), breadth-first search (or BFS) and shortest path.
+Let's have a look at some fundamental graph algorithms: depth-first search (DFS), breadth-first search (BFS), Dijkstra's shortest path and Prims' algorithm to find the minimum spanning tree (MST).

 #### Depth-first search

-Using a depth-first search strategy to visit a graph essentially means: visit each vertex **once** and **visit successors before siblings**.
+Using a depth-first search strategy to visit a graph essentially means: traverse each vertex **once** and visit **successors before siblings**.
 Here's what the algorithm looks like:

 ``` haskell